 One of my very early blogging acquaintances was experienced and creative Chef Christo who lived in New York City, but was born and raised in New Mexico.
 He suddenly passed away in 2015 and the last recipe that appeared on his site was his Cowboy Chili Recipe.

-It’s hands down the best chili recipes that I’ve ever had.
+It’s hands down the best dry bean chili recipes that I’ve ever had.
 Simply stated, it’s absolutely crazy delicious.

 It’s everything you’d expect from a New Mexico chili recipe and from a chef who was an expert on the cuisine.